GalloDaSballo/remDIGG/README.md

 To ship a valid strategy, that will be evaluated to deploy on mainnet, with potentially $100M + in TVL, you need to:

 1. Add custom config in `/config/__init__.py`
-2. Write the Strategy Code in MyStrategy.sol
+2. Write the Strategy Code in BrikedStrategy.sol
 3. Customize the StrategyResolver in `/config/StrategyResolver.py` so that snapshot testing can verify that operations happened correctly
 4. Write any extra test to confirm that the strategy is working properly